arosiclair/sooner/README.md

 ![Sooner](docs/images/banner-promo-1650.png)
 ==========

 The *anti* reading list.
-Sooner is a web app and chrome extension offering an ephemeral reading list where entries are expire after a few days giving users a self-cleaning reading list.
+Sooner is a web app and chrome extension offering an ephemeral reading list where entries expire after a few days, effectively creating a self-cleaning reading list.
 Sooner is written with a number of JS packages and backed by MongoDB.

 The source on `production` branch is live at [sooner.app](https://sooner.app)